 As far as vegetables go, there is nothing that says spring more than Roasted Asparagus with Lemon, especially if it is fresh from the garden.

 My mom has the most amazing garden.
 Every spring, I get a box sent to my house with fresh picked asparagus.
 Carefully, she wraps the sweet, snappy spears in newspaper.
 They arrive just in time for our Easter Celebration.
 We have affectionately called these long, green stalks, Dragon Fingers, and the children gobble them up.
+There is nothing quite like fresh picked asparagus from your own garden…or your moms.

 Nutrient Dense Veggie